rahulgopinath/rahulgopinath.github.io/talks.md

   *Gopinath* - GTAC, 2016

 ---

+#### <a id='gopinath2017pygram'></a>[Gopinath: _Pygram: Learning input grammars for Python programs_ TU Darmstadt, Germany (software group retreat), 2017]()

+AUTOGRAM is a method to infer human-readable input grammars from observing program behavior on test runs.
+The resulting grammars can be used for fuzzing, secondary or parallel validation of new inputs, and identifying the essence of a program in a language agnostic manner.
+I will present my current work in AUTOGRAM, and discuss my research in taking AUTOGRAM forward.

 #### <a id='gopinath2017who'></a>[Gopinath: _Who tests our tests: An overview of mutation analysis, its caveats, and pitfalls_ McGill University, Canada, 2017]()